How To Create A Memorable

 1. Keep it short.
 Focus on one topic or theme.
 Don’t ramble.
 The other guests will appreciate your conciseness and brevity as well as your heartfelt words.

-2. Include both the bride and groom in your wedding rehearsal dinner speech.
+2. Include both the bride and groom.
 If you’re the father of the bride, for example, you’ll obviously focus on the bride.
-But be sure to include the groom in your short speech so he doesn’t feel left out.
+But be sure to include the groom so he doesn’t feel left out.

 3. Keep the mood of your wedding rehearsal dinner speech upbeat, light, and happy.
 This is a time to celebrate with two people you care about or love very much.

-4. Choose the right words for your wedding rehearsal dinner speech to express your sentiments – your love, your pride, your friendship, and your joy.
+4. Choose the right words that express your sentiments – your love, your pride, your friendship, and your joy.

-6. Be prepared with two wedding speeches – your wedding rehearsal dinner speech and your wedding reception speech.
-Your wedding speech duties don’t end with the wedding rehearsal dinner.
-Chances are you’ll also be required to give a wedding reception speech as well.
+6. Be prepared with two wedding tributes – one at the rehearsal dinner and the other at the reception.
+Your duties don’t end with the wedding rehearsal dinner.
+Chances are you’ll also be required to give a tribute at the reception as well.

-7. End your wedding rehearsal dinner speech with a different toast than the one you’ll use in your wedding reception speech.
-Your wedding toast should suit your wedding speech and there should be a smooth transition from your speech to the toast.
+7. End your rehearsal dinner presentation with a different toast than the one you’ll use at the reception.
+Your wedding toast should suit your tribute and there should be a smooth transition to the toast.

-8. Honor the bride-to-be and groom-to-be with a well-prepared wedding rehearsal dinner speech.
+8. Honor the bride-to-be and groom-to-be by being well-prepared.
 Wedding speech templates (which include wedding jokes and wedding toasts) are perfect for helping you choose the right words to convey how you feel about the bride and groom.

-9. Spend time practicing your wedding rehearsal dinner speech so it sounds natural and “unrehearsed.”
+9. Spend time practicing so your presentation sounds natural and “unrehearsed.”

 Click on a link below for Wedding Speech Templates, Wedding Toasts Samples, and Wedding Jokes to create your memorable wedding rehearsal dinner speech and wedding toast to the future bride and groom…